-Poverty fell in 2020 due to massive stimulus checks and unemployment aid, U.S. Census says
+Poverty fell overall in 2020 due to massive stimulus checks and unemployment aid, U.S. Census says

 Median income declined by 2.9 percent in 2020 to $67,500 as a result of the pandemic fallout, one of the largest declines in a single year.
 The Census Bureau attributed this to so many people losing jobs.

 The poverty rate spiked to 15.1 percent in 2010 during the aftermath of the Great Recession and did not begin to decline much until 2013 — six years after the recession began.
-Many economists fault the U.S. government for not providing enough aid after that deep recession to help prevent widespread hunger, job loss and foreclosures.
+Many economists fault the U.S. government for not providing enough aid after that deep recession to help prevent widespread hunger, job loss and foreclosure.

+Overall, the health insurance impact of the public health crisis was not as dire as some public policy experts had anticipated early on in the pandemic.
+The 8.6 percent of U.S. residents who lacked coverage throughout 2020 was close to 2018 levels, Census officials said.

+Some laid-off workers pivoted to private health plans sold on Affordable Care Act marketplaces, as well as Medicaid, the insurance system for low-income Americans that is a joint responsibility of the federal government and states.
+The proportion of Americans with job-based coverage was 54.5 percent, a slight drop from the previous year.